wp-plugins/atcontent/readme.txt

 #### Track and manage your publications across the Internet ####

-* Every time somebody shares or reposts your content you will know.
-You will see statistics showing who, when, where.
+* You are notified every time somebody shares or reposts your content.
+You see statistics showing who does it, when at where it happens.
 You can update your content and even block specific articles from being published.
 * [Demo example 1](http://test.ariser.ru/Stat/graph.html)
 * [Demo example 2](http://test.ariser.ru/Stat/)

 #### Sell your premium content ####

 * AtContent makes it easy to sell your premium articles and even files attached to your content.
 Most importantly, your users can resell your content and increase your earning even more!
-You can withdraw your money from your PayPal account any time.
+You can withdraw your money from your PayPal account anytime.
 * [Demo example](http://smpl1.azurewebsites.net/TechCrunch/Default.cshtml?id=879168829469878VP.text)

 #### Reach new audience ####

-* The comments people leave on your posts appear on every site where your posts appear.
+* The comments people leave on your posts appear on every site where posts are copied.
 Users on different sites will discuss your content in the comment section on their site and you will collaborate with them all by replying on your site!
 How cool is that?
 * [Demo example](https://atcontent.com/EmbedTour/#Comments)

 #### Free backup in AtContent cloud ####

-* After the installation click “Import” and all your content will be also placed in AtContent service, under your secure account.
-Even if your site/hosting will be crashed, your content will be saved!
+* After the installation click “Import” and all your content will be also placed in AtContent cloud under your secure account.
+Even if your site/hosting will go down, your content will be saved!

-We are now in a new era of content!
-Joining AtContent costs you nothing - plugin is free.
+We are now in a new era of content distribution!
+Joining AtContent costs you nothing – the plugin is free.
 Get started today!
-You have nothing to lose, and more readers and income to gain.
+You lose nothing and gain more readers and income.

 When you have several blogs and are interested in our multiple system solution, please [contact us](https://atcontent.com/Landing/Bloggers#ContactForm)